ptsteadman/notebook/stories/summer-of-entropy.md

 "At a fancy party?
 I think I saw this."

-Earlier, Chris had noticed that the papers were talking about the Hasidic aspect of the story, not the tech aspect.
+Chris had noticed that the papers were going with the Hasidic angle, not the tech angle.

 "Yeah, you probably did.
 I met her at a programming thing."

 "That's messed up.
 You okay?"

-Chris felt a stab of affection for his well-dressed friend, who had once told him that they would one day rekindle their romantic relationship in a different city, like Hong Kong, when they were older.
+Chris felt a stab of affection for his well-dressed friend.
+She had once told him that they would one day rekindle their romantic relationship in a different city, like Hong Kong, when they were older.